Sagar-Viradiya-s-Code-Vault/blog/content/posts/compose-animation/index.md

 3. Delay: You can introduce a delay before the animation starts, allowing more control over when the animation begins.
 4. Interpolation: At the core of `FloatTweenSpec` is the interpolation of values from the start to the end over the animation's duration.

-Let's see the implementation details and see how it calculates the value.
+Let's see the implementation details and how it calculates the value.

 > *This is not full implementation.
 I trimmed this to focus on parts we are interested in.
 You can check full implementation [here](https://cs.android.com/androidx/platform/frameworks/support/+/androidx-main:compose/animation/animation-core/src/commonMain/kotlin/androidx/compose/animation/core/FloatAnimationSpec.kt;l=201?q=TweenSpec&ss=androidx%2Fplatform%2Fframeworks%2Fsupport).*